unioslo/cerebrum/README.md

 * twisted - for the webservice daemon CIS
 * soaplib - for webservice communication
 * rpclib - for webservice communication
+* pika - for publishing events to an external broker trough EventPublisher

 Mailing lists
 -------------